400-pound pig surrendered to Palm Beach County Animal Care and Control

 Jacobson said the spaghetti was hers, not the pig's.

-Sharpe testified saying he had more energy, was on a new diet, specific for pigs, and that the pig’s hooves had been trimmed.
+Sharpe testified that the pig had more energy, was on a new diet, specific for pigs, and his hooves had been trimmed.

 Jacobson was thankful.

-The county wanted to have full custody over the pig and for Jacobson to pay around $1,500 it had taken the county to take care of the pig.
+The county wanted to have full custody over the pig and for Jacobson to pay about $1,500 — the expense of caring for the pig.

-Jacobson said she has been homeless for a month, and has no way of paying for that.
-Judge Shullman said she would see what options Jacobson had to pay that money back.
+Jacobson said she has been homeless for a month and has no way of paying for that.
+Shullman said she would see what options Jacobson had to pay that money back.

-Dr. Virginia Sayre is a veterinary at PBCACC who’s been taking care of "Pork Chop."
+Dr. Virginia Sayre is a veterinary at ACC who's been taking care of "Pork Chop."

-She said, since the pig has been under custody of the center, he’s received pain medication for arthritis, has lost eight pounds and has been on antibiotics to fight several infections in his eyes and ears.
+She said since the pig has been under the custody of the center, he's received pain medication for arthritis, has lost 8 pounds and has been on antibiotics to fight several infections in his eyes and ears.

-She said the way "Pork Chop" came into PBCACC’s control, it seemed he had only ever been fed, but not treated for anything else.

-The county agreed to one last visit between "Pork Chop" and Jacobson before he is taken to a sanctuary that PBCACC has already vetted.
-They did not identify which sanctuary he’d be taken to.
+The county agreed to one last visit between "Pork Chop" and Jacobson before he is taken to a sanctuary that animal control has already vetted.
+Officers did not identify the sanctuary.

 There's no word on when that visit will happen, but Jacobson is hoping for the soonest available option.

-At this point, it is up to the rescue organization that takes "Pork Chop" in to allow, or not allow, Jacobson to visit.
+At this point, it is up to the rescue organization that takes in "Pork Chop" whether Jacobson should be allowed to visit.